InterContinental Amstel Amsterdam: Amenities

-Restaurant La Rive had earned one or two Michelin stars in the period 1993–2016.
+Restaurant La Rive had earned one, later two Michelin stars in the period 1993–2016.

 History

 Samuel Sarphati, a physician and city planner, took the initiative to build the hotel, although he died in June 1866 before the hotel opened.
 The architect was Cornelis Outshoorn.
 Originally it was planned to build the front of the hotel facing the present Sarphatistraat.
 Due to financial problems, only the wing along the Amstel was built.

 Renovation

 In late September 1992, the Amstel Hotel was reopened after a two-year renovation.
 During the closure, craftsmen, artisans and engineers restored the entire hotel, at a cost of over ƒ70 million.
 The former 111 rooms were changed in 55 luxury rooms and 24 suites.

 In 2017–2018, there was a major renovation of the facade and roof.
 Beside technical and safety improvements, it was also used to reconstruct the historical looks of the hotel.
 Both the original colour scheme and the once disappeared lions are now (2018) present again.

 In October 2004 a test revealed the presence of legionella in the water system.
 As a precaution the hotel was evacuated and the guests transferred to other hotels.
 Several measures were undertaken to prevent a repeat of the incident, including the installation of special filters.